alexk-17/product-engineer-starter/README.md

   - This was a naive implementation here.
 I think a better implementation would be to use a websocket to stream the updates to the client.
   - It will stop refreshing once the case status is complete
 - Created a generic file upload component

+## Conclusion

+If I had more time, I would have liked to implement the following:

+- Improved UI/UX of the file upload process, I think there was room for improvement there
+- Implement a case list view to allow the user to jump between cases
+- Implement a websocket implementation for the case results page for polling